rghosh8/capstone-1/README.md

   * if p> $\alpha$, Fail to reject Null _w.r.t_ Alternative

+A Bayesian testing will be used in addition to cross-examine the conclusion drawn from Frequestist method.
+The Bayesian A/B testing will be used to examine month-over-month evolution of stock price for the companies.

 ## Data

 The time series stock data used in this capstone was collected from [Yahoo Finance Website](https://finance.yahoo.com/).
 The stock data is compiled over a year starting from July 20, 2020.
 Yahoo!
 Finance records stock data every business data at 9:30AM (EST), 4PM (EST).
 In addition to these two datapoints, daily highest and lowest stock prices are also noted.